mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ## Translation tools and comments

 Built-in translation tools are located in the rightmost column.
-For more information about `MACHINERY`, and `LOCALES`, see the page dedicated to [Pontoon’s translation resources](resources.md).

-### Terminogy
+### Terminology

 The `TERMS` tab shows the definition and translation of a term, in case the source string includes matches with the built-in [terminology](glossary.md#terminology).
 The matching term is also highlighted in the source string.
 A popup appears on click showing the definition and translation for a term.